Unwind the Feminine

 - How to teach a physical practice as a way to reflect resiliency, awareness and self-leadership

-- Master the power of language: voice, tone, themes, create your own anchor and teach from your own lived experiences
+- Play with the power of language: voice, tone, themes, create your own anchor and teach from your own lived experiences (adapted for online version via optional video homework)

 - Draw on yogic thought to add depth to your classes and power to your purpose